 Your dentist in Winnipeg may describe alternatives to bone grafting even if your existing bone structure is too small or weak to support traditional titanium dental implants.
 In such cases, a zygomatic implant may be an appropriate alternative.
 Zygomatic implants are implanted into your zygoma rather than your jaw.
 Your zygoma is an irregularly shaped bone in your face usually referred to as your cheekbone.

 Bone grafting sounds like an intimidating process, and we understand if you’re anxious about the process and if you have lots of questions about it.
-To get answers to those questions and to identify all your options for receiving dental implants, including about getting bone grafting near you, contact a dental clinic near you to arrange a consultation.
+To get answers to those questions and to identify all your options for receiving dental implants, including getting bone grafting near you, contact a dental clinic near you to arrange a consultation.